dylans/dojo-themes/README.md

 Or you could try out the [generator-dojo](https://github.com/bryanforbes/generator-dojo/) Grunt task

-Then, put the pure directory parallel to /dojo in your tree, and simply try out the example.html.
+Then, put the /pure directory parallel to /dojo in your tree, and simply try out the example.html.